swallenhardware/MeltyHalo/README.md

 -Can receive and debounce IR beacon pulses

+-Can measure rotational speed using the accelerometer

--Can translate in spin mode using beacon-based sensing
+-Can translate in spin mode using beacon, accelerometer, and hybrid sensing

 -Can drive the flicker display for both spin and standard drive modes